Buffalo Tail Consulting, LLC

 For over two decades, Ryan has been at the forefront of national Native education and policy reform.
 In 2004, he was appointed by U.S. Senator Tom Daschle to the Senate Democrat Native American Leadership Forum, where he worked alongside prominent leaders—including Senators Ted Kennedy, Harry Reid, Hillary Clinton, and Byron Dorgan—to shape policy recommendations for Indian Country.
 His early leadership helped establish critical priorities in Native education.

-Ryan launched the NIEA Native Language Revitalization Initiative in 2005 and played a leading role in the passage of the Esther Martinez Native American Languages Preservation Act.
+Ryan launched the National Indian Education Association (NIEA) Native Language Revitalization Initiative in 2005 and played a leading role in the passage of the Esther Martinez Native American Languages Preservation Act.
 Under his guidance, federal funding for Native language programs grew from $1.5 million to over $12 million annually.
 His advocacy secured sustained resources from key federal agencies, including the Departments of Health and Human Services, Education, and Interior.

-In 2024, Ryan co-chaired the National Congress of American Indians’ Native Language Task Force, supporting the development of a tribally led 10-year federal plan for Native language revitalization.
-He continues to advise Congress and the Senate Committee on Indian Affairs, offering testimony on Native children’s treaty-based educational rights and federal appropriations.
+For over a decade Ryan co-chaired the National Congress of American Indians’ Native Language Task Force.
+He continues to be a resource with Congress and the Senate Committee on Indian Affairs, offering testimony on Native children’s treaty-based educational rights and federal appropriations.

 Government Relations